NREL/VirtualEngineering/paper/paper_old.md

 To accelerate the optimization process, we developed surrogate models for the computationally expensive unit operations of EH and BR, utilizing Gaussian process regression and leveraging dimension reduction and active importance sampling.
 As a result, one can obtain predictions of EH and BR outputs within seconds.

 Figure \ref{fig:opt_results} illustrates the optimization process for these two different feedstocks.
-The contour plots of OUR are obtained by sweeping through the parameter space and serve as the background to visualize the behavior of the objective function.
+The contour plots of OUR are obtained by sweeping through the parameter space and serves as the background to visualize the behavior of the objective function.
 These contour plots verify that our optimization algorithm follows the gradients as expected and converges to a reasonable final solution.

 To demonstrate the robustness of the optimization algorithm, we used different initial values for the control variables in the switchgrass and corn stover cases.
-Table \ref{tab:opt_results} displays the initial and final values of the controls, the objective, and the change in the OUR.
+Table \ref{tab:opt_results} displays the initial and final values of the controls and the objective, as well as the change in the OUR.

 ![](figs/opt_acid_enz_fs_1_new.png){ width=93% }